mamund/ai-coaching/README.md

 ```

 The coach will take you through each step at a manageable pace and help you produce a complete, validated artifact.

+*NOTE*
+> Each coach is designed to operate as a stand-alone element.
+You do not need to load any other context data to start a coaching session.
+In some cases, the coach might give yuou the opportunity to share input data (an ALPS profile document, a list of vocabulary words, etc.).
+As usual, be careful on what you share with a pulbic LLM.
+>